mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/outgoing-oauth-connections/_index.md

 weight: 20
 ---

 From Mattermost v9.6, you can integrate Mattermost with custom integrations hosted within your internal OAuth infrastructure.
-More specifically, integrations like [slash commands](https://developers.mattermost.com/integrate/slash-commands/custom), [outgoing webhooks](https://developers.mattermost.com/integrate/webhooks/outgoing), [interactive dialogs](https://developers.mattermost.com/integrate/plugins/interactive-dialogs), and [interactive messages](https://developers.mattermost.com/integrate/plugins/interactive-messages) support communicating via both the [Client Credentials](https://oauth.net/2/grant-types/client-credentials) and [Password](https://oauth.net/2/grant-types/password) OAuth 2.0 grant types.
+More specifically, [slash commands](https://developers.mattermost.com/integrate/slash-commands/custom) now support communicating to external systems using the [Client Credentials](https://oauth.net/2/grant-types/client-credentials) OAuth 2.0 grant type.
+In a future iteration of this feature, we plan to support [outgoing webhooks](https://developers.mattermost.com/integrate/webhooks/outgoing), [interactive dialogs](https://developers.mattermost.com/integrate/plugins/interactive-dialogs), and [interactive messages](https://developers.mattermost.com/integrate/plugins/interactive-messages).

 To configure Mattermost to communicate with your OAuth system, you first need to create an Outgoing OAuth Connection in Mattermost.
 This involves providing the following values in the connection configuration form: